 You may want to perform upgrade testing and user acceptance testing in your test/dev environment.
-For this please request a 30 day evaluation licence from Sales.
+For this please request a 30 day evaluation license from Sales.

 You are licensed to run v4 and v5 side-by-side in production for 3 months.
 This is to enable you to complete the migration and configure v5 before going live and switching your production use to v5.
 After 3 months your v4 instance will no longer be supported; if you have any concerns please contact SquaredUp Support.

-Make a note of your licence key, as you will need to enter this as during the v5 installation.
+Make a note of your license key, as you will need to enter this as during the v5 installation.